-Goals are informed by Safety Analysis, Public Involvement and regional leadership.
-Each goal includes sets of safety strategies that address priority safety concerns and are anticipated to have the highest impact on reducing crashes Strategies are divided into actions, which are measurable, time-based, and tied to performance measures.
+Goals are informed by Safety Analysis, Public Involvement, and regional leadership.
+Each goal includes sets of safety strategies that address priority safety concerns and are anticipated to have the highest impact on reducing crashes.
+Strategies are divided into actions, which are measurable, timebased, and tied to performance measures.

-Goal Category Strategy HMPO and its members will use policies, Policy Land Development practices and procedures guidances, and funding mechanisms to embed Safe Systems into the regional decision- Policy Roadway safety resources and guidance making.
-Policy Funding resources, guidance, and support GHMPO and its members will address urban Urban Multimodal safety in urban areas safety concerns through all pillars of the Safe Urban Multimodal safety on multilane arterials System Approach Urban Traffic calming on local streets GHMPO and its members will address rural Rural Walking, biking, motorcycle on rural roads safety concerns through all pillars of the Safe System Approach.
-Rural Rural high-speed / curvature roads GHMPO and its members will adopt a Safe System Approach and commit to addressing traffic safety culture through shared responsibility of Safer Road Users Culture Behavior / Distraction GHMPO and its members will commit to systemic safety improvements that improve safety outcomes across the network and create a consistent safety experience across the Systemic Intersections region.
+Goal Category Strategy GHMPO and its members will use policies, Policy Land Development practices and procedures guidances, and funding mechanisms to Policy Roadway safety resources and guidance decision-making.
+Policy Funding resources, guidance, and support GHMPO and its members will address urban Urban Multimodal safety in urban areas safety concerns through all pillars of the Safe Urban Multimodal safety on multilane arterials System Approach.
+Urban Traffic calming on local streets GHMPO and its members will address rural Rural Walking, biking, motorcycle on rural roads safety concerns through all pillars of the Safe System Approach.
+Rural Rural high-speed / curvature roads GHMPO and its members will adopt a Safe System Approach and commit to addressing traffic safety culture through shared responsibility of Safer Road Users.
+Culture Behavior /Distraction GHMPO and its members will commit to systemic safety improvements that improve safety outcomes across the network and create a consistent safety experience across Systemic Intersections the region.
 Systemic Pedestrians at night GHMPO and its members will make data- informed decisions and commit to maintaining high quality safety data to inform transportation decisions.
 Data Data collection, tools, and guidance